Hassan bin Omari: The capture of Hassan bin Omari

 In accordance with the aims of Wissmann, and after gaining the necessary approval, in November 1895, four companies of men were deployed.
 The 8th was in Kiswere, the 9th stripped the plains in the area outwards and the 3rd marched into the mountains up the river Mavuji.
 The 6th was encamped in Mavuji, building a 'boma' on a mountain ridge there.

 On the 13th, after a march from Kiswere from intelligence received, that Hassan bin Omari was with a Myao called Saidi Mitole in Mpingiro, he was again found to have escaped.
 Lieutenant Fromm then began a concealed march in pursuit, eventually learning that he had fled back to Mavuji.
 He then learnt by the Luawa river that Hassan bin Omari had a boma thereabouts, where he kept his many wives.
-On the 15th, they went in to the area at full speed, meeting only light resistance, and in the second push, a Lieutenant Glauning managed to get hold of two people, including a small hunchbacked man, [German:"eines kleinen buckligen Mannes"] who tried to defend hinself with a knife.
+On the 15th, they went in to the area at full speed, meeting only light resistance, and in the second push, Lieutenant Hans Glauning managed to get hold of two people, including a small hunchbacked man, [German:"eines kleinen buckligen Mannes"] who tried to defend himself with a knife.
 That was Hassan bin Omari.
 Soon after, his minister Omari Muenda and Jumbe were also captured.
 A certain infamous Scham bin Schaude escaped.
 Much munition and food was found and destroyed, in the explosion of which an underofficer, Lachemeier, was badly burnt.
 The following day they broke camp and returned to base on the 16th.